Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Advanced: 4-5 sets of 8-12 reps of pull-ups, with 30-60 seconds rest between sets.

-It’s also important to include other upper body exercises such as push-ups, rows in your workout routine.
+Including other upper body exercises, such as push-ups and rows, is also important in your workout routine.

 As you progress, you can do more challenging versions of pull-ups, such as chin-ups.